wso2/docs-devant/en/docs/what-is-devant.md

 - **Engineering Insights**: Gain visibility into engineering insights and advanced data analytics to make data-driven decisions, optimize processes, and improve efficiency.
 - **API Analytics**: Understand API performance and adoption patterns to identify and resolve operational bottlenecks.

-Devant is your all-in-one AI platform for building, deploying, and managing integrations with ease, security, and efficiency.
+Devant is your all-in-one AI-capable platform for building, deploying, and managing integrations with ease, security, and efficiency.